pilat/vscode-importmagic/README.md

 ## Install notes
 - This extension needs [ms-python.python](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
-- You must have installed python interpretor (see `"python.pythonPath"` in your project settings)
+- You must have installed python interpretor (see `"python.pythonPath"` in your project settings).
+Python 2.7 and 3.4+ are supported.
-- This extension scans files from project root directory and from the all directories metioned in `"python.autoComplete.extraPaths"`.
+- This extension will scan project root directory and the all directories which metioned in `"python.autoComplete.extraPaths"`.

 ## Tips
-1. When you have problems with autocomplete make sure that `"python.autoComplete.extraPaths"` points to your source code.
+1. If you have problem with autocomplete make sure that `"python.autoComplete.extraPaths"` option contains the path with your source code.
 2. Symbols from some packages may be unavialable when this package contains the `__all__` variable.

-## Changelog

 ## Roadmap
-- Underline and remove unused imports.
-That would be good.
-- When project or module path contain "test", symbols won't be collected
+- Tests :|

 ## License